LeeroyJenks/scramble/README.md

 # scramble
 A jQuery plugin that scrambles from one text to the next.
+Allows for multi-colored multi-element text.

 ##Demo
 [plugins.getdans.info/scramble](http://plugins.getdans.info/scramble)